-Blue tang is considered as a semi-aggressive variety.
+The blue tang is considered a semi-aggressive variety.
 Like other Tangs, they are territorial.
 Thus, there is a possibility to fight each other to protect their territory.
 But they are the best choice for community tanks.
 They can live along with the many fish varieties.
 But do not put them with members of the surgeonfish family.

 Blue tang lifespan

-They has a fairly good lifespan.
+They have a fairly good lifespan.
 Their lifespan ranges from 8 -12 years.